maguid28/RSADigitalSignature/README.md

 # RSADigitalSignature

-This is my implementation of a digital signature using RSA.
+This is my implementation of a digital signature using RSA in Java.

 The public/private RSA key pair are set up as follows: